-HubDoc costs only $25 a month and is the core document management solution we use with all our clients.
+HubDoc costs only $15 a month (and is included free with Xero) and is the core document management solution we use with all our clients.

 Receipt Bank offers many of the same features as HubDoc, and some of my bookkeepers prefer it’s user experience over HubDoc, but once you exceed 50 transactions per month in Receipt Bank, it becomes more expensive than HubDoc which doesn’t charge based on the number of transactions.

 Auto Entry is another piece of cloud software that allows you to upload bank statements and other documents and convert them to CSV files and push the data into accounting systems like QuickBooks and Xero.
 The key differentiator of Auto Entry is the accuracy of its data extraction from PDF to CSV and the ability to extract transactions line by line from a printed statement and code the correct line item to a specific account using rules.